Hazy Origins of the Need for Approval

 Why do we have this strong desire for approval, in the first place?

 I think the idea of approval originated like this.
 In the early days of mankind, a lingering state of dissatisfaction would have been very common in animal kingdom.
-(Theme of my book 'The Unsure Male') 'Post mating agony', the cause for this, would have been more complex, and rather more hitting, in humans' case, since the intellectual superiority would have made them understand the real reason.
+(Theme of my book 'The Unsure Male') 'Post mating agony', the cause for this, would have been more complex, and rather more hitting, in humans' case, since, the intellectual superiority they assumed for themselves, would have made them effectively blind to the real reason.
+(Perhaps they didn't realize, animals deserve deep study!)

 What has it led to?